EliHeuman/Real-Time-Bus-Tracker/README.md

 Real Time Bus Tracker Exercise:<a href="http://eliheuman.github.io/Real-Time-Bus/"> Open</a>
 ___

-The Eye Exercise concludes the eighth week of the MIT xPRO Full Stack Development with MERN course.
+The Real Time Bus Tracker Exercise concludes the ninth week of the MIT xPRO Full Stack Development with MERN course.

 ## Description of the Project
-Eye enables you to move your cursor across the screen and watch as the eyes follow.
-This game uses mainly CSS.
+Real Time Bus Tracker enables you to see Boston's bus route number one locations in real-time.
+The bus route pass by MIT and Harvard universities.
+The tracker uses MBTA API to retrieve the locations every 20 seconds.
+Blue buses are driving North to South, and red buses are going from South to North.
+This project uses mainly HTML.
 ___
 ## How to Run
 After cloning this project, you will see it consists of three main files.<br>